adap/flower/doc/source/how-to-use-built-in-middleware-layers.rst

 .. code-block:: python

     def example_middleware(fwd: Fwd, fc: FlowerCallable) -> Bwd:
-        # Do something with Fwd before passing to the inner flower callable.
+        # Do something with Fwd before passing to the inner ``FlowerCallable``.
         bwd = fc(fwd)
         # Do something with Bwd before returning.
         return bwd

-Using Middleware Layers
+Using middleware layers
 -----------------------

-To use middleware layers in your flower callable, you can follow these steps:
+To use middleware layers in your ``FlowerCallable``, you can follow these steps:

-1. Import the Required Middleware
+1. Import the required middleware
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First, import the built-in middleware layers you intend to use: